Skip to main content

 • optimization

-• “One performance footnote: on default settings, this game actually runs better on the Steam Deck.”
+• “On default settings, this game actually runs better on the Steam Deck.”

-• “There was an issue with the optimization where I started on hard mode and dipped into 30-60 FPS, while the rest of the game ran at 100-160 FPS, so it’s really not all that consistent.
-This issue does not exist when I play on normal mode, where the frame rates are consistently in the 100s, and on Steam Deck, there aren’t any issues.”
+• “There was an issue with optimization where I started on hard mode and the frame rate dipped between 30-60fps, while the rest of the game ran at 100-160fps inconsistently.
+This issue does not exist in normal mode, where frame rates stay consistently in the 100s, and there are no problems on the Steam Deck.”

 • “I've encountered a lot of stuttering on my main PC.”

-• “These performance issues are minor and by no means game-breaking, but for a game like this - a 16-bit throwback hack-and-slash - I really shouldn't be experiencing any performance issues at all, especially on higher-end hardware.”
+• “These performance issues are minor and by no means game-breaking, but for a 16-bit throwback hack-and-slash, I really shouldn't be experiencing any performance issues at all, especially on higher-end hardware.”

 • humor